Assistant Professor (Non-tenure)

 A candidate who can complement the expertise of our current faculty in counseling and human development.

-Candidates must have a license as a mental health counselor (NYS).
+Candidates must have a license as a mental health counselor (NYS) with a specialty in addictions.

 Demonstrated commitments to strengthening educational resources, opportunities, and trajectories for diverse, historically marginalized students, families, and communities.